csukuangfj/kaldifeat/README.md

 The following are the commands to compile `kaldifeat` from source.
 We assume that you have installed `cmake` and PyTorch. cmake 3.11 is known to work.
 Other cmake versions may also work.
-PyTorch 1.7.1 and 1.8.1 are known to work.
+PyTorch 1.6.0 and above are known to work.
 Other PyTorch versions may also work.

 ```bash
 mkdir /some/path